patel-rupin2000/patel-rupin2000/README.md

 Contributer at 100 days of ML code | Contributer at ISTE-VIT | Machine Learning | Deep Learning | React Native | Python | C++ | Competitive Programming | Computer Vision | Flask Django

 ## About :sunglasses:
-B.tech 2023 graduated from VIT Vellore, Pursued Computer Science.
+Graduated from VIT Vellore, Pursued B.Tech in Computer Science.
 Former SDE Intern at Amazon Retail Pricing System, before that worked as a Research Intern at Samsung R&D. Passionate about Software Developement, Artificial Intelligence and open-source.
+Motivated to learn and develop skills in Software Engineering that offer competitive environment and gain exposure to upcoming technologies.
+Well-versed in software development methodologies, object-oriented design, functional programming paradigms.

 ## Communities :dancers:
 - App developer and Core Member at [ISTE-VIT](https://istevit.in/)